2,120 total views, 2 views today

 What led you to investigate seasonal affective disorder?

 What kind of reception did you have when you published your research on SAD?
-Did you encounter any skepticism?
+Did you encounter any scepticism?

-I encountered a lot of skepticism about the condition and there are still skeptics.
+I encountered a lot of scepticism about the condition and there are still sceptics.
 I don’t know why they should be.
-Some people are just die hard skeptics and I have long since decided that I am not going to devote the rest of my professional career trying to convince every skeptic.
-It’s obvious; there are people who suffer from SAD and the light therapy works for most them and so, that is the situation.
+Some people are just die hard sceptics and I have long since decided that I am not going to devote the rest of my professional career trying to convince every sceptic.
+It’s obvious: there are people who suffer from SAD and the light therapy works for most them and so, that is the situation.